Do you save all of your used Altoids containers in the hopes of making something with them? You’ll love these Altoid tin crafts!

 I use one to hold tiny craft supplies (like the caps for the blade on my crafty cutting machine).
 I keep my extra camera SD card in another one in my camera bag.

-The third one held my ear buds for my iPod for awhile.
+The third one held my ear buds for my iPod for a while.
 But it could even work for storing jewelry when traveling, too!

 Altoids tins open with stuff inside